jenkinsci/plugin-compat-tester/README.md

 * `DEBUG` - Boolean flag, which enables the Remote Debug mode (port == 5000)
 * `M2_SETTINGS_FILE` -  If set indicates the path of the custom maven settings file to use (see volumes below)
 * `INSTALL_BUNDLED_SNAPSHOTS` - Install JAR and plugin snapshots to local repository.
         `true` by default.
-WAR snapshots will be always installed.
+* `SKIP_LOCAL_SNAPSHOT_INSTALLATION` - If exists WAR snapshots (core and plugins) will not be installed, if not present war snapshots will be installed

 Volumes: